 We have been learning from many examples in different fields that AI is good at finding new ways to do things.
 When AI optimizes a task, it often finds more efficient ways than experienced humans in the same field.
 For example, self-learning AI invents unconventional strategies in games.
 It explores strategies that the best human players would have disapproved of until they were defeated by those strategies.
 AlphaStar, Google's StarCraft AI once produced overwhelmingly many Oracles, a Protoss unit.
 A strategy no professional player tried because it has disadvantages in the later game.
 But still the AI beat top human players until they countered the strategy as soon as they detected it.

 In another experiment self-learning AI that needed to communicate to solve a task quickly developed a more effective way of communication.
 They invented their own language.
-A protocol that was more efficient that the protocols they were given as a starting point.
+A protocol that was more efficient than the protocols they were given as a starting point.
 The language was not easily understood by humans.
 It was analyzed.
-But this takes took while the AI moved forward.
+But this took time while the AI moved forward.
 Understanding the AI's way is a moving target.
-Ultimately humans will use the optimizations without fully understanding them.
+Ultimately humans will use their optimizations without fully understanding them.

 We are now at a point where software driven business processes emerge.
 Web3 enables software to post offers, to negotiate, to close deals, and to check fulfilment.
 Software is already doing significant business at stock exchanges.
 Software can react more quickly than humans which is important in times of high-speed trading.
 Some of these agents are driven by deep learning and genetic AI.
 While there are many details and nuances, basically trading stocks is rather simple.
 There are sell offers, buy offers, and real time information.
 The task is to optimize profit over time.
 A difficult task considered erratic markets, a volatile information situation, erratic market behavior, and feedback loops.
 But the trading model is simple: buying and selling securities.

 Now, web3 promises to pull all other business into software's reach.
-While everything could be wrapped into a security, not everything in the real world is a security.
+While theoretically everything could be wrapped into a security, not everything in the real world is suited for securityfication.
 Partially, because it is irrelevant, like selling my own house.
 Selling my house is not accessible to software because nobody has made it a security, and nobody will.

 In the field of patents and intellectual property rights are usually not freely tradable because there are too many barriers.
 IP has fundamentals that are difficult to consider automatically.
 Trading IP goes beyond comparing market prices.
 Assessing the value of IP is the domain of human experts.
 IP deals also need notaries, attorneys, and registers, in other words: legacy real-world mechanisms.